leekarensl/leekarensl.github.io/_posts/2023-03-24-customer-churn-prediction.md

 # Application <a name="modelling-application"></a>

-We now have our findings as well as our model object to share with the clien.
+We now have our findings as well as our model object to share with the client.
+As transacton count and transaction amount are the top 2 drivers of customer churn, we would recommend the client to explore the possibility of engaging in targeted promotions or cashback offers to incentivise usage.
+Offering bundled products (e.g. discounted insurance for credit card holders) can also encourage customers to hold more products with them, the latter being the third driver of predicting customer churn.

 We also have the required pre-processing steps to use this model for the next time the company receives new customer data.
 When this is ready to launch we can feed the neccessary customer information, obtaining predicted probabilities for each customer leaving.

 ___